-While the world is faced with significant risks brought about by climate change [9], the regions that provide the world with minerals for low-carbon technologies are additionally threatened by multifold increased exploitation in unfavorable financial and environmental conditions [10].
-Limited reserves [11], declining ore grade and increasing energy expenditure to extract and refine minerals (i.e. energy intensity), reveal a growing scarcity of most critical minerals.
-Many devices and systems that were called renewable cannot be renewed and rebuilt due to the scarcity of minerals.
-Many recent technologies are facing bottlenecks in their supply chain that has raised concerns for their future use [12].
-A study of the quantities of critical minerals needed for green agenda devices and key mineral [12] reserves highlights the need to review low-carbon technologies and eliminate the negative consequences of current mineral procurement practices.
-The second section of this document [12] provides an overview of contemporary lowcarbon solutions and an estimate of the required quantities of critical minerals, sufficient to achieve climate neutrality by 2050.
+While the world is faced with significant risks brought about by climate change, the regions that provide the world with minerals for low-carbon technologies are additionally threatened by multifold increased exploitation in unfavorable financial and environmental conditions.
+Limited reserves [9] and the growth in energy intensity of key minerals reveal that many devices and systems that were called renewable cannot be renewed and rebuilt due to the scarcity of minerals.
+Many of recent technologies are facing bottlenecks in their supply chain that has raised concern for their future use [10].
+A study of the quantities of critical minerals needed for green agenda devices and key mineral reserves highlights the need to review low-carbon technologies and eliminate the negative consequences of current mineral procurement practices.
+The second section of this document provides an overview of contemporary low-carbon solutions and an estimate of required quantities of critical minerals, sufficient to achieve climate neutrality by 2050.
 An estimate of the grid storage capacity necessary for the integration of solar and wind power plants by 2050 is also provided.
-The third section presents the current availability of critical minerals, an overview of their reserves, resources, energy intensity, and prospects for their long-term availability.
-The considerations in the fourth section start from the goals of net-zero emissions in 2050 and give the aggregate quantities of batteries, electric vehicles, solar power plants, and wind power plants that need to be produced for this purpose.
+The third section presents the current availability of critical minerals, an overview of their reserves, resources, energy intensity and prospects for their long-term availability.
+The considerations in the fourth section start from the goals of net-zero emissions in 2050 and give the aggregate quantities of batteries, electric vehicles, solar power plants and wind power plants that need to be produced for this purpose.
 Based on this, the necessary amounts of critical minerals are determined and then expressed as a share of global reserves as well as multiples of current annual demand.
 The fifth section presents the general experiences of mineral resource exploitation in various countries and regions around the world.
-As a characteristic and illustrative example, the sixth section is dedicated to the financial, environmental, social, and political implications of the planned exploitation of lithium, boron, and other essential minerals in Serbia, including the Jadar River Valley, which is sought to supply the European Union (EU) and thus reduce dependence on Chinese minerals.
-The summary of the key findings, proposed remedies, and feasible solutions are given in Section 7, along with conclusions.
+As a characteristic and illustrative example, the sixth section is dedicated to the financial, environmental, social and political implications of the planned exploitation of lithium, boron and other essential minerals in Serbia, including the Jadar River Valley, which is expected to supply the EU and thus reduce dependence on China.
+The summary of the key findings, proposed remedies and feasible solutions are given in Section seven, along with conclusions.

-2 Contemporary low-carbon technologies and their requirements for critical minerals
+2. Contemporary low-carbon technologies and their needs for critical minerals

-Data on trends in energy consumption, changes in the energy mix, and CO2 emissions can be found in accessible and mutually consistent sources [2,13-15].
-The global annual primary energy reaches 659 EI, with less than 18% supplied from solar, wind, biofuels, hydropower, and traditional biomass.
-The amount of energy from fossil fuels exhibits an annual growth of 7.37 EI, considerably larger than the most optimistic estimate (2.32 EJ) of combined growth in solar and wind from 2022 to 2023 (objective estimates state 1.21 EJ).
-Relative share of coal, natural gas, and oil in fossil fuels is 0.342, 0.316, and 0.342 (relative), respectively.
-Road transportation and air transport use 0.144 and 0.028 (relative) of the energy from fossil fuels.
-As a consequence, total CO2 emissions exceeded 40 $GtCO_2$ (41.6), thus reaching the historical maximum, with fossil fuel CO2 reaching 37.4 GtCO2, and the rest from deforestation and other sources.
+Data on trends in energy consumption, changes in the energy mix and CO2 emissions can be found in accessible and mutually consistent sources [2], [11], [12], [13].
+The global annual primary energy reaches 659 EJ, with less than 18% supplied from solar, wind, biofuels, hydropower and traditional biomass.
+The amount of energy from fossil fuels exhibits an annual growth of 7.37 EJ, considerably larger than the most optimistic estimate (2.32 EJ) of combined growth in solar and wind from 2022 to 2023 (objective estimates state 1.21 EJ).
+Relative share of coal, natural gas and oil in fossil fuels is 0.342, 0.316 and 0.342, respectively.
+Road transportation and air transport use 0.144 and 0.028 of the energy from fossil fuels.
+As a consequence, total CO2 emissions exceeded 40 GtCO2 (41.6), thus reaching historical maximum, with fossil fuel CO2 reaching 37.4 GtCO2, and the rest from deforestation and other sources.